Funny Main Webcomic YMMV

 The comic is hosted

 Furry Experience contains the following tropes: A Dog Named Dog: Subverted; Cat is actually short for Catherine.
 Ronnie and Dawn thought for a moment her parents were just uncreative.
 Allergic to Love: Whenever Hunter, a husky, attempts to asks Cat out, she runs off in a panic.
 The fact that he's the sketch class' nude model and she's seen him naked certainly doesn't help matters.
-Art Evolution: For comparison, Exhibit A and Exhibit B. Art Shift: Lampshaded when colors were first used.
+Art Evolution: It started with a more crude, scratchy look to it, and has gradually shifted toward a much smoother appearance along with brighter colors.
+For comparison, Exhibit A and Exhibit B. Art Shift: Lampshaded when colors were first used.
 Amazingly Embarrassing Parents: When she first moved in Cat's mother told her that she would have to come home if her roommates were sexually active.
 Author Avatar: Natalie has stated she most closely identifies with Cat, but that all three girls contain aspects of her personality.
 Be Careful What You Wish For: Dawn doesn't want to work for a "wasteful, arrogant, indecisive pig."
 She gets her wish.
 BFS: One of Dawn's coworkers carries one.
 Well, it's technically a knife.
 Big Eater: Cat.
 Brick Joke: The Drama Llama makes his appearance at last.
 Burger Fool: Ronnie's workplace, Gulp-N-Go.
 Butt Monkey: When Brian is around Dawn the world seems to conspire against him and cause him to get into all sorts of accidents.
 Carnivore Confusion: Lampshaded.
 Cannot Spit It Out: Brian just can't work up the nerve to ask Dawn out on a date.
 Cerebus Syndrome: The arc where Ronnie tries to go to church.
 Chekhov's Gun: This tree.
 Cluster F-Bomb: Hilariously used in this arc.
 Contrived Coincidence: Jane Doe wants to introduce her daughter to Brian.
 Brian tells her he's already interested in someone.
 Readers know that both are talking about the same doe, Dawn.
 Cute Little Fangs: Cat has these, but these only show when she smiles or when she is angry.
-Day in the Limelight: Three of the comic's secondary characters have had an arc dedicated to them Brian, Dawn's classmate, as he volunteers at the hospital and tries to ask Dawn out on a date Vikki, Ronnie's friend, as she and Ronnie get roped into shenanigans with Vikki's uber-Mormon roommates.
-Hunter, Kat's sketch class model (and Love Interest), as he tries to find a new job Death Glare: Dawn has one.
+Day in the Limelight: Several of the comic's secondary characters have had an arc dedicated to them Brian, Dawn's classmate, as he volunteers at the hospital and tries to ask Dawn out on a date Vikki, Ronnie's friend, as she and Ronnie get roped into shenanigans with Vikki's uber-Mormon roommates.
+Hunter, Kat's sketch class model (and Love Interest), as he tries to find a new job.
+Diana, Brian's sister, trying to get her master plan going while clashing with the local Alpha Bitch.
+Death Glare: Dawn has one.
 She gets it from her father.
 The Ditz: Cat.
 Cat: ...I just realized something.
 I have living, fully functional skull in my head.
 Right.
 Now.
 Dope Slap: Ronnie gives Cat one after she says something stupid.
 Dressed to Plunder: Hunter's friend Luke has to dress up as a pirate for an interview at a pirate themed restaurant.
 Here's the whole crew.
 Ears as Hair: Ronnie styles her long rabbit ears as if they were long hair.
 However, she also has four sets of piercings.
 Dawn keeps her ears down, most of the time, as she typically wears more formal clothes.
+It should be noted that other does have been seen with actual hair.
+Alice, from Diana's high school, is an Afghan Hound/Labrador Retreiver and has long ears that hang down her back, which she has a tendency to smooth back like they were long tresses.
+Given the coats on Afghans though, a good portion of it may actually be hair.
 Everyone Is Single: Dawn only just recently started dating Brian, a buck.
 The other girls don't have boyfriends.
 Hunter, Cat's sketch class' nude model, has asked her out at least three times.
 Each time, she's run off in a panic.
+Four Girl Ensemble: Has moved towards this from The Three Faces of Eve.
+Cat is the sweet-naive one, almost painfully naive at times Dawn is the wise Team Mom, even if her ideas don't always work (see Swapped Roles) Ronnie has taken the role of the mannish Deadpan Snarker, while helping Vikki adjust to life in Utah Vikki is the sexy one, a foxy lady if you will, attractive, not afraid to show it off, and the most boy-crazy out of all of them.
 Girls Love Stuffed Animals: Cat has a bunch of stuffed animals that she builds a nest with to curl up in when she's feeling down.
 Gosh Dang It to Heck!: Despite the Cluster F-Bomb mentioned earlier, Ronnie drops "heck" here.
 The Alt Text lampshades it: